Notifications from Aflac

 When Your Life Insurance Policy Goes into a Taxable Estate

-How to Avoid Paying Life Insurance Tax
+How to Avoid Paying Unnecessary Taxes on Life Insurance

 Is Life Insurance Tax Deductible?